rayandasoriya/100DaysOfCode/README.md

 ## Day 57
 Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to return the self-dividing numbers.
 Refer to Day57/Problem 1.pdf for more information regarding the problem.
-2. The problem is related to count the numebr of reqeusts given a particular input.
+2. The problem is related to count the number of requests given a particular input.
 Refer to Day57/Problem 2.pdf for detailed information.

 ## Day 58
 Solved 2 coding problems from LeetCode using Python.